'But Do I Love You?': Tips For Homebound Declutterers

 Overcoming those challenges, Hall said, starts with having the right mindset.

 "You have to be really brutally honest with yourself.
 What do you want?
-If you want to find out if you want to downsize your home and get rid of some of this clutter, you have to want it," she said.
+If you want to thin out, if you want to downsize your home and get rid of some of this clutter, you have to want it," she said.

 Hall's approach to tackling these heaps echoes the philosophy of tidying expert Marie Kondo, who asks her declutterers to dispose of items that don't "spark joy" for its owner.